tetration-exchange/pol-client-go/README.md

 ### Configuration file

 In order to start go-home you need a configuration file located in the conf directory (same folder as the binary).
+The config file should be named "config.toml".

 There parameters are self explanatory.

 ```
 [kafka]
 topic = ""Tnp-XX"